 Figure out what household tasks are important to you, and create a cleaning schedule that will accomplish those.
 Make sure to hang it in an obvious place so the whole family knows the schedule.
 I have implemented morning, afternoon, and evening chores for myself and each of my children.
 We all work together for a short amount of time, and this keeps the household running as effectively as possible.

 Habit #7: Take Care Of Yourself

 I know that this is a habit that many of us homemakers tend to ignore.
 We go about our busy days caring and tending to other people and other tasks.
 But we forget to take care of ourselves.
 I know you have heard the cliche phrase, “you can’t pour from an empty cup.”
 But it is really true!
 This is one of the main reasons why I get up early, but it is also why I stopped feeling guilty about taking a few minutes to myself each day.
-Now, I have seven children and I homeschool and run a home business, so I am not talking about crazy amounts of time.
-I mean – I read a few chapters in a good book each day, I do some Bible Journaling, I listen to a podcast, I take a shower and put on some makeup…little things that give me life and pick me up.
+Now, I have eight children and I homeschool and run a home business, so I am not talking about crazy amounts of time.
+I mean – I read a few chapters in a good book each day, I do some Bible Journaling, I listen to a podcast, I take a shower, do my nails and put on some makeup…little things that give me life and pick me up.